-Engaging in food restriction is what keeps many of us trapped in our Disordered Eating patterns.
-Whether our eating patterns include a more sustained approach to food restriction, binge eating or purging, it is food restriction that is often at the centre.
+Engaging in food restriction is what keeps many of us trapped in our chaotic or controlled patterns.
+Whether our eating patterns include binge eating or purging or a more sustained approach to food restriction, it is food restriction that is often at the centre.

 So why do we feel compelled to limit our food?